Divorce Lawyers in Nassau County, New York

 The Process for Divorce in New York

-Once it has been determined that the residency requirements have been met and there are grounds for the divorce, papers can be filed in the County Supreme Court of New York.
-The person filing for the divorce is the plaintiff.
-The other party to the divorce, the defendant is served with the papers and responds to the legal complaint.
+Once it has been determined that the residency requirements have been met a Summons and Complaint in Divorce will be filed in State Supreme Court which sits in the County where the Plaintiff lives.
+The person filing for the divorce is the Plaintiff.
+The other party to the divorce, the Defendant, is served with a Summons and Verified Complaint and responds to the legal complaint.
+The Defendant has the right to counter claim for Divorce.

 Hire the Right Attorney for your Queens or Nassau Divorce